The best private dining rooms in Soho

 Run since its opening in 2013 by three brothers and named after their mother, Blanchette is an authentic French bistro which is a short stroll from Soho Square.
 The restaurant has a great selection of vins français and an impressive contemporary cocktail list.
 The atmospheric Jungle Room at Blanchette is themed by a hand painted mural and is ideal for more intimate private dining events of up to 15 seated guests.

 1 Upper James Street, London W1F 9DF.

-Located close to Golden Square, Bob Bob Ricard Soho has caused quite a stir on the London dining scene since its opening in 2008.
+Located close to Golden Square – and sister restaurant to Bob Bob Ricard City in the City of London – Bob Bob Ricard Soho has caused quite a stir on the London dining scene since its opening in 2008.
 Restaurateur Leonid Shutov’s opulent David Collins designed Soho restaurant is famous for its ‘Press for Champagne’ buttons which are fitted at every table – now that’s what we call style – and serves a unique selection of Russian and British cuisine complemented by an extensive well priced selection of wines and champagnes.
 The private dining room at Bob Bob Ricard Soho is modelled on a royal dining carriage and seats up to 16 guests.

 12 Archer Street, London W1D 7DD.